softitau/softitwebsite/readme.md

 - **Contact Forms**: Implement server-side validation and spam protection
 - **HTTPS**: Use HTTPS in production (GitHub Pages provides this)
 - **Headers**: Add security headers (Content Security Policy, etc.)
+- **Phone Protection**: Click-to-reveal system protects phone number from scrapers

+### Phone Number Protection

+The website implements a sophisticated phone number protection system:

+- **Hidden by Default**: Phone numbers are not visible in the HTML source
+- **Click-to-Reveal**: Users must click a button to reveal the phone number
+- **Obfuscation**: Phone number is encoded and split to prevent scraping
+- **User-Friendly**: Provides clear indication that phone is available on click
+- **Analytics Ready**: Tracks phone reveals for marketing insights

+**How it works**:

+1. Phone number is split into parts and base64 encoded
+2. JavaScript assembles and decodes the number on user interaction
+3. Creates clickable tel: link after reveal for mobile users
+4. Includes hover effects and animations for better UX

 ## 📈 Analytics and Monitoring